Alexandre-Gadiou/generator-jahia7/README.md

 grunt
 ```

-This command reates a new folder `src/main/html/dist` which is browsersynch root (the server).
+This command creates a new folder `src/main/html/dist` which is browsersynch root (the server).